Harker-Hackers/Schedule-API/README.md

 ---------------

 ### `/day/<day>/time/<time>`
 This endpoint returns the period for a given time and day.
-For example, if you wanted to know what period is at 9:30 on Monday, you could make a request to `/day/monday/time/09:30`. \
+For example, if you wanted to know what period is at 9:30 on Monday, you could make a request to `/day/monday/time/09:30`.
-Does not include passing periods ([#2](https://github.com/Harker-Hackers/Schedule-API/issues/2)).

 ---------------